Reading Strategy

 To support your child’s development of reading skills and enjoyment of reading, we have developed these opportunities to engage with reading as a family:

-*Your child will bring home a Book Band Book matched to their reading age and one of the new Reading Challenge books
+*Your child will bring home a Book of their choice, matched to their reading ability

 *Research shows that the quality of reading, reading together and sharing and discussing stories all have the most impact on successfully developing reading.
 Each week, your child’s teacher will encourage you to complete the reading journal with them.
 You can also use it to record discussions you have about books, authors, characters and settings.

-*Please ensure your child’s Book Band Book, Reading Challenge Book and Reading Records are brought into school everyday because they will be used in lessons throughout the week.
+*Please ensure your child’s Reading Book and Reading Records are brought into school every day so that we can closely monitor progress and engagement.